Class AbstractDelegate<C extends JComponent>

 setBounds

 Delegates to theComponent.setBounds(int, int, int, int)method of the underlying component.
-The bounds consist of a location and a size which are relative to the component's parent.- Parameters:
+The bounds consist of a location and a size which are relative to the component's parent.
+Important: The supplied bounds are interpreted as "being in developer pixel space" without any scaling factor applied to it.
+And so this method will scale the bounds to DPI aware "component pixel space" by multiplying byUI.scale().- Parameters:

 bounds- The new bounds of the component.
 This is relative to the component's parent.- Returns: